Buying Property in Portugal: An Expert Guide

 How much money do you need to buy property in Portugal?

 Property prices in Portugal will vary considerably depending on where you buy.
-The average asking price for the Lisbon Metropolitan Area in 2023 was €4,061 per square meter.
-In the Porto Metropolitan Area, the average asking property price stood at €3,291, while prices stood at €3,897 and €2,685 in the Algarve and the Alentejo, respectively.
+The average asking price for the Lisbon Metropolitan Area is €4,935 per square meter.
+In the Porto Metropolitan Area, the average asking property price is €3,937, while prices stand at €3,181 in the Alentejo.

 Foreign investment in Portugal has been increasing rapidly in recent years.
 Portugal’s stable real estate market and booming tourist sector make it an attractive investment option for investors.
 Rental yields are high in many parts of the county, enabling you to secure an excellent return on your investment.
 Plus, there are no restrictions on foreign property ownership in Portugal.